zebrunner/carina/docs/automation/api.md

     public void onBeforeCall(AbstractApiMethodV2 apiMethod) {
         // do something with an API method after it has been created }

+    @Override
+    public void onAfterCall(AbstractApiMethodV2 apiMethod) {
+        // do something with an API method after it has been called }
 }
 ```